yokolet/textblog/README.md

 # README

 This is an application by Rails, ReactJS, GraphQL and OAuth.
-Detailed documents of how the app was created are here.
+Detailed documents how the app was created are here.

 * Documents